 - The American remake of REC, Quarantine, is like this.

 - Gus Van Sant's 1998 remake of Psycho is regularly criticized for being too much like the original and, consequently, entirely pointless.
+There was a scene added with Bates masturbating though.

 - The Bollywood remake of Some Like It Hot is nearly identical to the original, though possibly with more gratuitous musical numbers.